-Without exception, the sale of a business from the current owner or seller to the new owner or buyer is exceptionally difficult.
+Without exception, the sale of a business from one owner to another is a complicated process in California.

 In simple terms, the difficulties for each party touch the ‘head’ and the ‘heart.’

-Buyers, have many challenges and most of them reach a final decision in the ‘head’ with the ultimate decision in the ‘heart.’
-The buyer ‘head’ decisions are looking at financial statements, meeting and talking with important players that affect the business or guide the buyer’s decision making processes such as landlords, lenders, attorneys, accountants and more.
+Buyers have many challenges, and most of them reach a final decision in the ‘head’ with the ultimate decision in the ‘heart.’
+The Buyer’s key decisions involve reviewing financial statements.
+They meet with and talk to essential players who affect the business or guide the Buyer’s decision-making processes.
+These include landlords, lenders, attorneys, accountants, and others.

-After the buyer has made all the ‘head’ analysis they think they can do they are left with one final decision; is this what they really want to do.
-That decision comes from the ‘heart.’
+After the Buyer has made all the ‘head’ analysis they think they can do, they are left with one final decision: is this what they want to do?
+That decision comes from the heart.

 The transition is the key factor in the future success of the business

-The key factor to the continuing and future success of the business is the transition.
+The key factor to the business’s continuing and future success is the transition.

-The new owner needs to understand how and why the previous owner operated the business the way they did and the reason behind their decisions.
-That’s not to say the new owner needs to make the same decisions, but if they can understand the reason behind previous decisions and make any changes carefully and with consideration, it will increase their chances of success.
+The new owner needs to understand how and why the previous owner operated the business in the way they did.
+They must also grasp the reasons behind their decisions.
+That’s not to say the new owner needs to make the same decisions.
+Still, if they can understand the reason behind previous choices, they can make any necessary changes carefully and thoughtfully.
+This will increase their chances of success.

-Plus, an important piece that is overlooked, is if the previous owner and the new owner can work together in their decision-making process, it means the best decision is made and that’s the best anyone can do.
+Additionally, an important aspect that’s often overlooked is whether the previous owner and the new owner can collaborate in their decision-making process.
+This collaboration ensures the best decision is made.
+And that’s the best anyone can do.

-The buyer has so many items to address to close the sale of the business, often any clear role for the seller is not planned or made.
+The Buyer has numerous items to address to close the sale of the business.
+Often, no clear role for the Seller is planned or established.

 However, there are some things to consider.

-Does the seller have a strong, autonomous decision-making management team?
-Does the seller just make the “important” decisions and then delegate?
-Does the seller centralize any and all decision-making and then micro-manage to ensure the end result meets their needs?
+- Does the Seller centralize any decision-making and then micro-manage to ensure the result meets their needs?

 Critical piece of a successful transition

-A critical piece in the transition is the seller’s customer relationships.
-If the seller has many client contacts, the success of the transition will be positively having the seller ease out of the relationship and moving it to a new person be it the buyer or a key employee.
+A critical piece in the transition is the Seller’s customer relationships.
+If the Seller has numerous client contacts, the success of the transition will be positively affected.
+This occurs when the Seller eases out of the relationship and transfers it to a new person.
+This person could be the Buyer or a key employee.

 The best decision can take many twists and turns and depend on many items.
-How many client contacts does the seller manage?
-Are they day to day contacts or are they ad hoc or seasonal?
-In relation to gross sales, what is the value each contact brings and over what period of time?
-(The greater the value the more effort to make to preserve that client.)
-Is there an opportunity to re-contact with old clients to restore lost business patronage?
+How many client contacts does the Seller manage?
+Are they day-to-day contacts, or are they ad hoc or seasonal in nature?
+About gross sales, what is the value each contact brings, and over what period?
+Is there an opportunity to re-contact old clients to restore lost business patronage?

-The worst thing to do is simply call each customer or send them a letter and announce there is a change of ownership unless the seller has run down the business and there is a need to start to build goodwill all over again.
+The worst thing to do is simply call each customer or send them a letter to announce a change of ownership.
+This only applies unless the Seller has run down the business, and there is a need to rebuild goodwill from scratch.

-In line with the last suggestion, putting a sign or banner out the front of the business to state there is a change of ownership is equally foolish.
-The buyer has just paid a percentage of the purchase price of the business for goodwill.
-A sign or banner announcing a change of ownership is notification to the world the seller has now “left the building” and so old clients could come in and meet the new owner or look for somewhere else to buy that product or service.
+In line with the last suggestion, placing a sign or banner at the front of the business to announce a change of ownership is equally foolish.
+The Buyer has just paid a percentage of the purchase price for the goodwill of the company.

 Buyer management style

-An equally important part of the above is a critical question and that is, what is the management style of the buyer and will it complement the sellers?
+An equally important part of the above is a critical question: What is the management style of the Buyer, and will it complement the sellers?

 We each bring our unique personality to own and operate a business.
 There is no better example than Steve Jobs.
-Steve Jobs started Apple with Steve Wozniak and was fired only to be asked years later to come back and run the company.
-That is, personality matters and so does their management style.
+Steve Jobs co-founded Apple with Steve Wozniak and was fired, only to be asked years later to return and lead the company.
+That is, personality matters, and so does their management style.

 Best transition model